 - Thirteen major national and international awards for current faculty since 2011, honoring path-breaking books and articles, and distinguished careers.
 Learn about recent awards.

-- New degree initiatives, including a new Executive MPA Program, to be launched in January 2018, which blends two unique immersion experiences in Washington and Phoenix with online coursework.
+- New degree initiatives, including our new Executive MPA Program, launched in 2018, which blends two unique immersion experiences in Washington, D.C. and Phoenix with online coursework.

-- In the past two years, we have hired five new tenure-track faculty, who will add their expertise to these academic programs and the ten centers affiliated with SPA.
+- Since 2017, we have hired seven new tenure-track faculty, who add their expertise to these academic programs and the ten centers affiliated with SPA.

 - Ulrich Jensen, Assistant Professor.
 PhD, Political Science, Aarhus University, Denmark

 - Ivan Lee, Assistant Professor (Hainan Campus), PhD, Rutgers University